 As discussed in the following sections, in most instances, listing factor 3.1 and delisting factor 4.1 of the Listing Policy, as applicable, were used to assess aluminum data.
 However, when there were insufficient pH data, the situation-specific weight of evidence listing factor is applied (Listing Policy sections 3.11 or 4.11) and a default pH value is used to apply the 2018 Criteria as described below.

-Insufficient Total Hardness and DOC data
+Insufficient Total Hardness and DOC Data

 Ideally, site-specific measurements of total hardness and DOC should be used to apply the 2018 Criteria in U.S. EPA’s Aluminum Criteria calculator, when available.
 However, it is not uncommon for there to be insufficient total hardness and DOC data to apply the 2018 Criteria.